Erin's Law Toolkit

-The purpose of the lessons is to provide students, in a nurturing and caring environment, the tools needed for personal safety.
-We realize that these are complex conversations to have, and appreciate your support in helping children with these concepts in this difficult time.
+The purpose of the instruction is to provide students, in a nurturing and caring environment, the tools needed for personal safety.
 Please know that in accordance with OAR 581-022-1910, parents (and students 18 and older) can elect to “opt-out” of these specific learning activities.
-If you have questions about these materials, please contact firstname.lastname@example.org.
+If you have questions about these materials, please contact your school's office.
 If you have questions about Erin’s Law or are looking for community resources regarding this topic, please see below.

 ABOUT ERIN’S LAW

 In 2012, Erin Merryn introduced legislation about childhood sexual assault prevention education in her home state of Illinois.
 A childhood sexual assault survivor, author, speaker, and activist, Erin was committed to ensuring that all public schools have a child sexual abuse prevention program.
 Legislator’s named the bill after her, which was adopted by Oregon in June 2015.